samuel-jimenez/GramEditor/docs/src/development/freebsd.md

 ## Building from source

-Once the dependencies are installed, you can build Zed using [Cargo](https://doc.rust-lang.org/cargo/).
+Once the dependencies are installed, you can build Tehanu using [Cargo](https://doc.rust-lang.org/cargo/).

 For a debug build of the editor: